 An infant carrier is great if you want to be able to keep your infant in it when taking them in and out of the car.
 This works well if they fall asleep and you don’t want to disturb them!

-Your baby will outgrow their infant carrier around 30 pounds or 30 inches (check with your specific carrer’s recommendations).
+Your baby will outgrow their infant carrier around 30 pounds or 30 inches (check with the specific carrier’s recommendations).
 Convertible car seats can generally be used from 4 pounds all the way up to 120 pounds (as a booster seat).

-I always keep a diaper bag fully stocked with diapers, wipes, extra clothes, burp cloths, swaddle blanket, and pacifiers so I can just grab it and go if we have to be somewhere.
+I always keep a diaper bag fully stocked with diapers, wipes, extra clothes, burp cloths, a swaddle blanket, and pacifiers so I can just grab it and go if we have to be somewhere.

-Tummy Time Mat
+18. Tummy Time Mat

 As a former early intervention therapist, I am a big proponent of tummy time.
 I do recommend having a playmat for tummy time.

-Then, as babies get older, their vision becomes more developed (link), and their motor skill improve (for swatting at toys), they will love playing with the hanging toys under the arches.
+Then, as babies get older and their vision becomes more developed plus their motor skills improve, they will love playing with the hanging toys under the arches.

-My baby sits in this all the time and my three year old still loves to get in too!
+My baby sits in this all the time and my three-year-old still loves to get in too!

-Newborn Essential Items for the First 3 Months
+Baby Essentials for the First Three Months

-There are many other great baby products, but make sure these ones are on your baby items checklist or on your registry.
+There are many other great baby products, but make sure these ones are absolutely on your baby item checklist or on your registry.

 If you haven’t started a registry yet, create a Baby Registry on Amazon right now!
 After adding some newborn essentials and making your first purchase, you’ll receive a welcome box full of awesome baby supplies and samples.